 - Access dropdowns from the Registry Settings page.
 We’ve set you up with two default dropdowns, but you can create your own by selecting Create.

-- Assign dropdowns to a File Field by clicking into the schema and selecting Dropdown/[Dropdown Name] from the format column.
-See the Schema Field section above.
+- Assign dropdowns to a Schema Field by clicking into the schema and selecting Dropdown/[Dropdown Name] from the format column.